nbrito/research/inception/README.md

 The "_**black magic**_" is finally unveiled, showing how to use tools (public available) to understand and apply [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to a vulnerability.

+## Why "Inception"?
+_"What is the most resilient parasite?
+Bacteria?
+A virus?
+An intestinal worm?
+An idea.
+Resilient... highly contagious.
+Once an idea has taken hold of the brain it's almost impossible to eradicate.
+An idea that is fully formed - fully understood - that sticks; right in there somewhere."_ (Cobb - [Inception](http://www.imdb.com/title/tt1375666/) - 2010)

+[Reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) is an extremely complex and boring task...
+It requires a very specific approach for each new task, but, from macro perspective, there are some common sense when performing a [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering).
+This [talk](https://github.com/nbrito/talks/tree/master/2016/ibm-systems) (latest version) shares my own strategy, as well as some tips and tricks I've learned reversing vulnerabilities...
+It tries to make this idea the _"most resilient parasite"_ to the [apprentices'](https://en.wikipedia.org/wiki/Newbie) brain.

 ## Conferences
 ### 2011
 #### [Hackers to Hackers Conference](https://www.h2hc.com.br/) Eighth Edition